wacncontent/CustomizeTool/output/articles/role-based-access-control-configure.md

 ![][5]

-To add Brock to the Contributor role of the Prod resource group, click the resource group click **Contributor > Add** and type Brock’s name.
+To add Brock to the Contributor role of the Prod resource group, click the resource group click **Contributor > Add** and type Brock's name.

 ![][6]